CumulusNetworks/cldemo-vagrant-netq2ea/README.md

 6) `vagrant ssh oob-mgmt-server`
 7) Once in the oob-mgmt-server, the cldemo-evpn-symmetric demo is in the home dir. `cd cldemo-evpn-symmetric`
 8) `ansible-playbook run_demo.yml`
-9) rejoyce
+9) watch `kubectl get pods` and `docker ps | head` for all of the netq containers to come up and finish loading
+10) Launch dat GUI (see wiki page above for what the links/ip/ports might be right now)

-Once you run this, it should provision the cldemo-evpn-symmetric demo and have all of the netq agents installed and configured and registered with the telemetry server.
+Once you do all this, you are running the cldemo-evpn-symmetric demo with netq2.x.
+The agents are all configured and registered with the telemetry server.
 In other words, that should be it.
-You can just hit your host machine on eth0 IP address and it should load the GUI.
 All the cards/features should light up BGP, EVPN, LLDP, CLAG

 Everything below this line is from the original cldemo-vagrant readme and might still apply?
-(Who knows what i broke here my bad.)
+If you don't want to do cldemo-vagrant-evpn, that's fine the other demos *should* work unmodified.

 -------------------------------------------------------------------------